frozenproof/stunning-octo-telegram/Concepts/SS.md

 ### 2. Orchestration and management
 - Orchestration: Automation of everything in a single piece of endpoint.

-- Service Proxy, Discovery Mesh
+- Service Proxy, Discovery Mesh: Intermediator for requests.
+Instead of letting programs manually configure each dependency, all dependencies are managed by an abstraction layer, known as discovery mesh, allowing easier requests handling.

 ### 3. Runtime
 - Cloud storage: Since everything works on cloud, of course you would need an actual database system that on cloud also always run to ensure connectivity and definitions update.